Apadmi-Engineering/Mockzilla/docs/docs/index.md

 Since Mockzilla shouldn't be included in production binaries, we recommend creating a new product flavour specifically for the mock and only including this dependency for this variant.

+=== "KMM"
     For KMM projects this will require creating a new KMM module in your project specifically for the mock.

+=== "Flutter"
+    Flutter itself doesn't support product flavours in the same way as Android or iOS, however we can use different Dart entrypoints into your application and Dart's tree-shaking to achieve a similar effect.

+    1. Before integrating Mockzilla, duplicate your `main.dart` file and rename it to create `main_mock.dart`.

+        ```
+        |-lib
+          |-main.dart
+          |-main_mock.dart
+        ```

+    2. In `main_mock.dart`, follow the instructions above to configure and start the Mockzilla server and perform any additional configuration on your HTTP client to use the `localhost` base URL above.

+    3. We can now use the newly created `main_mock.dart` as a different entrypoint to your Flutter app to enable Mockzilla while leaving the standard `main.dart` as your production entrypoint!

+        ```shell
+        flutter run -t lib/main_mock.dart
+        ```

+    4. Optionally, feel free to move the Mockzilla config to an auxiliary file.
+Just make sure that the declarations aren't used in your production app.

 ## Tips